Sexuality in ancient Rome: Bestiality

-The mythological tradition is full of sexual encounters between humans and animals, especially mortal women and gods in the guise of animals.
+The mythological tradition is full of sexual encounters between humans and other animals, especially mortal women and gods in the guise of animals.
 Bestiality is a particular characteristic of intercourse with Jupiter (Greek Zeus), who visits Leda as a swan and Europa as a bull.
 The Minotaur is born when Pasiphaë feels such sexual attraction for a bull that she has herself disguised as a cow to mate with him.
 Satyrs, known for their sexual voracity, are often pictured with bestial features.

 Mock bestiality is recorded as a form of sexual roleplay in Imperial Rome.
-Nero is supposed to have enjoyed a form of bondage with either male or female partners in which he dressed in animal skins to attack their genitals, just as condemned prisoners were bound and attacked by wild animals in the arena (see Damnatio ad bestias).
-The historian Dio tells of how a prostitute pretended to be a leopard for the gratification of a senator.
 The actor Bathyllus was known for an erotic dance in which he dressed as Leda having sex with the swan; the women watching were variously aroused.
 Bestiality is also a theme of Apuleius' novel Metamorphoses (or The Golden Ass), in which the protagonist, transformed into a donkey, is desired by a wealthy noble matron, just as Pasiphaë desired the bull.

+Nero is supposed to have enjoyed a form of bondage with either male or female partners in which he dressed in animal skins to attack their genitals, just as condemned prisoners were bound and attacked by wild animals in the arena.
+The historian Dio tells of how a prostitute pretended to be a leopard for the gratification of a senator.

-There is some indication that violent sexual encounters, like other mythological scenarios, were acted out as punitive entertainments in the arena.
+There is some indication that violent sexual encounters, like other mythological scenarios, were acted out as punitive entertainment in the arena.
 The poet Martial praises a scenario for its fidelity to the Pasiphaë myth.
 The logistics of staging a sex act between a woman and a bull is a matter of speculation; if "Pasiphaë" were a condemned criminal to be tortured and killed, the animal may have been induced by the application of "vaginal secretion from a cow in season".
-In Apuleius's novel, a female poisoner condemned ad bestias is scheduled to appear in the arena for intercourse with the protagonist in his bestial form.
+In Apuleius' novel, a female poisoner condemned ad bestias is scheduled to appear in the arena for intercourse with the protagonist in his bestial form.